sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Kaggle](https://www.kaggle.com/) : All-in-one Machine Learning and Data Science Community – access free GPUs and a huge repository of community published data & code.
 - [MDN Web Docs](https://developer.mozilla.org/en-US/) : A place with all the documentation of the web standards
 - [Rico's cheatsheets](https://devhints.io) : A set of good cheatsheets
+- [RStudio Cheatsheets](https://www.rstudio.com/resources/cheatsheets/) : A collection of cheatsheets about R, Python, Rmarkdown, API and many more.
 - [Programming Subreddits](https://www.reddit.com/user/ashish2199/m/cs_student_subs/) : a multisubreddit of all subreddits of topics related to computer science and programming.
 - [Websites a programmer should visit](https://www.quora.com/What-are-the-best-websites-a-programmer-should-visit/answer/Ashish-Padalkar?srid=OH96) : Response on Quora by ashish2199
 - [gitignore](https://www.gitignore.io/) : A collection of useful .gitignore templates for your project.
 Select from 442 Operating System, IDE, and Programming Language